gonuit/rps/README.md

       appbundle: "flutter build --release appbundle --flavor production"
       # and so on...
   # too long command? no problem! define alias using reference syntax!
-  bab: $build android appbundle
+  bab: rps build android appbundle
   # as simple as typing "rps baa"
-  baa: $build android apk
+  baa: rps build android apk
   # some commands may vary from platform to platform
   # but that's not a problem
   clear: